AtlasmanYevgenii/AtlasmanYevgenii/README.md

 ## 📫 [Check out some of my projects I worked on during the program in my Portfolio](https://github.com/AtlasmanYevgenii/Practicum100-by-Yandex)

-Soon I will upload all the projects that I did on Practicum 100.
+Soon I will upload all the projects that I did on Practicum Israel.

 # About me: